Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Abstract

 \section{Abstract}

-\justifying Mobile applications (apps) have become an essential part of our daily lives, making ensuring their quality an important activity.
-Graphical User Interface (GUI) testing is a quality assurance method that has frequently been used for mobile apps.
-When conducting GUI testing, it is important to generate effective text inputs for the text-input components.
-Some GUIs require these text inputs to be able to move from one page to the next: This can be a challenge to achieving complete UI exploration.
-Recently, Large Language Models (LLMs) have demonstrated excellent text-generation capabilities.
-To the best of our knowledge, there has not yet been any empirical study to evaluate different pre-trained LLMs' effectiveness at generating text inputs for mobile GUI testing.
-This paper reports on a large-scale empirical study that extensively investigates the effectiveness of nine state-of-the-art (SOTA) LLMs in Android text-input generation for UI pages.
-We collected 114 UI pages from 62 open-source Android apps and extracted contextual information from the UI pages to construct prompts for LLMs to generate text inputs.
-The experimental results show that some LLMs can generate more effective and higher-quality text inputs, achieving a 50.58\% to 66.67\% page-pass-through rate (PPTR) --- measured as the proportion of the LLM-generated text inputs that can result in moving the GUI to the next page.
-We also found that using more complete UI contextual information can increase the PPTRs of LLMs for generating text inputs.
-We conducted an experiment to evaluate the bug-detection capabilities of LLMs by directly generating invalid text inputs.
-We collected 37 real-world bugs related to text inputs.
-The experimental results show that using LLMs to directly generate invalid text inputs for bug detection is insufficient: The \textit{bug-detection rates} of the nine LLMs are all less than 23\%.
-Among them, GPT-4 achieves the highest bug-detection rate of 22.88\%.
-In addition, we also describe six insights gained regarding the use of LLMs for Android testing: These insights will benefit the Android testing community.
+Mobile applications (apps) have become an essential part of daily life, making their quality assurance ever more important.
+Graphical User Interface (GUI) testing is a widely-used quality-assurance method for mobile apps, but text-input components remain a practical obstacle for automated GUI exploration because many User Interface (UI) pages require semantically appropriate text before they can move to subsequent UI pages.
+Large Language Models (LLMs) have demonstrated excellent generation of such context-aware text inputs, but it remains unclear how different UI-context representations, execution feedback, and human intervention affect LLM-based Android text-input generation.
+This paper reports on a large-scale empirical study that extensively investigates the effectiveness of nine state-of-the-art (SOTA) LLMs for Android text-input generation on UI pages.
+We collected 115 Android apps from Google Play and compared three UI-context prompting settings: extracted context; UI-hierarchy XML; and screenshot-vision input.
+The extracted-context and UI-hierarchy-XML prompting reach similar page-pass-through rates (PPTRs) --- measured as the proportion of the LLM-generated text inputs that can result in moving the GUI to the next page --- of 71.4\% and 71.0\%, respectively; while the screenshot-vision prompting reaches 65.1\%.
+However, UI-hierarchy-XML and screenshot-vision incur much higher token costs than the extracted-context setting.
+We conducted an experiment to assess the bug-detection capabilities of LLMs by directly generating invalid text inputs.
+The study involved 37 real-world bugs related to text inputs.
+The experimental results show that the bug-detection rates (using LLMs to generate invalid text inputs) were around 51\%, across all nine evaluated LLMs.
+We further evaluated a feedback-enhanced generation protocol that feeds failed parsing information, or execution outcomes, back to the LLM for subsequent generation attempts.
+The feedback protocol achieved the average PPTRs of between 69.18\% and 73.78\%, and an average bug-detection rate of between 50.95\% and 64.46\%.
+We also invited professional testers to manually evaluate, modify, and re-create the LLM-generated text inputs.
+We integrated the text-input generation process into DroidBot, a well-known automated Android testing tool, to augment its UI-exploration capabilities.
+Finally, we present several valuable insights regarding the application of LLMs to Android testing: These insights are expected to advance the knowledge and practices within the Android testing community.